Finding large counterexamples by selectively exploring the Pachner graph: Preliminaries

 In general, for a triangulation $\mathcal{T}$ to represent a $3$-manifold, every point $p$ in $\mathcal{T}$ must be \textbf{non-singular} in the sense that it has a small neighbourhood bounded by either a disc (if $p$ is boundary) or a $2$-sphere (if $p$ is internal).
 This condition may fail to hold for vertices and midpoints of edges.
 For this paper, we insist that no edge is ever identified with itself in reverse; this ensures that midpoints of edges are always non-singular.

-We call $\mathcal{T}$ a \textbf{3-manifold triangulation} if all its vertices are non-singular, because in this case $\mathcal{T}$ will genuinely be a $3$-manifold (possibly with boundary).
-However, we also allow vertices to be \textbf{ideal}, meaning that a small neighbourhood of the vertex is bounded by a closed surface other than the $2$-sphere. \textbf{Ideal triangulations} (which contain one or more ideal vertices) often give an efficient way to represent the $3$-manifold with boundary that is obtained by truncating the ideal vertices; this idea originated with Thurston's two-tetrahedron ideal triangulation of the figure-eight knot complement~\cite[Example~1.4.8]{Thurston1997}.
+We call $\mathcal{T}$ a \textbf{3-manifold triangulation} if all its vertices are non-singular, because in this case the underlying topological space of $\mathcal{T}$ will genuinely be a $3$-manifold (possibly with boundary).
+We call a $3$-manifold triangulation $\mathcal{T}$ \textbf{closed} if the underlying $3$-manifold $\mathcal{M}$ is closed, and we call $\mathcal{T}$ \textbf{bounded} if $\mathcal{M}$ is bounded.

+In addition to $3$-manifold triangulations, we also work with triangulations containing vertices that are \textbf{ideal}, meaning that a small neighbourhood of the vertex is bounded by a closed surface other than the $2$-sphere.
+For this paper, we will call a triangulation \textbf{ideal} if \emph{all} of its vertices are ideal.
+Ideal triangulations often give an efficient way to represent the bounded $3$-manifold given by truncating the ideal vertices; this idea originated with Thurston's two-tetrahedron ideal triangulation of the figure-eight knot complement~\cite[Example~1.4.8]{Thurston1997}.

 To concretely encode a triangulation, we usually give each tetrahedron both a label and an ordering of its four vertices.
 Two triangulations are \textbf{(combinatorially) isomorphic} if they are identical up to relabelling tetrahedra and/or reordering tetrahedron vertices.
 We can uniquely identify any isomorphism class of triangulations using a short, efficiently-computable string called an \textbf{isomorphism signature}.
 There are many ways to formulate isomorphism signatures; we use the formulation described in \cite{Burton2011arXiv}, which is implemented in \Regina~\cite{Burton2013Regina,Regina}.